yvonnefroehlich/gmt-pygmt-plotting/README.md

 Collection of Python scripts or Jupyter Notebooks (also supported by Jupyter Lab) to reproduce some of the geographic maps shown in the publications I am involved.
 To prepare these maps I am using [_PyGMT_](https://www.pygmt.org/latest/) the Python wrapper for the [_Generic Mapping Tools_ (_GMT_)](https://www.generic-mapping-tools.org/).

-_Please note_: The scripts or notebooks are available upon acceptance of the related publication.
+_Please note_: Scripts or notebooks are available upon acceptance of the related publication.

 ## Citation